danangsw/cloud-provider-comparasion/README.md

 ## Which Cloud Provider is Best for My Business?

 ## Conclusion
 AWS owns nearly half of the world's public-cloud infrastructure market (47.8%).
-This is due to number of global-reach services and length time on the market.
+This is due to number of global-reach tools and services, while length time on the market.

-If most of your business operations run on Microsoft products, Azure might work better for you.
+If most of your business operations run on Microsoft products or you looking for a good platform as a service (PaaS) cloud provider, Azure might work better for you.

 If your businesses focus on more innovation and less need of global-reach features, you might prefer Google Cloud Platform.